 What does this mean?
-Well let’s just take a simple example: Let’s say you purchase something in France that is 100 euros.
+Well let’s just take a simple example: Let’s say you purchase something in France that costs 100 euros.
 American Express, when they receive the transaction, converts the price from Euros to U.S. Dollars using the highest conversion rate they can find (at least that’s what they’re saying…it’s hard to really check).
 Let’s say that they find 1.5 US Dollars to 1 Euro.
 That means that they will charge you $150 U.S. Dollars for the 100 Euro item you have purchased.
 Now, the finance charge is 2%, which means that that they would add an extra $3 (2% from $150).
 So, your total for that item would be $153 US Dollars.

 US Bank Visa fees for purchases made in foreign currency

 Here’s an example of what US Bank says about foreign transactions on my VISA credit card statement: As a reminder, we may charge a foreign fee of 3% on transactions that occur in a country other than the U.S. Now, this is interesting!
 As if they will ever NOT charge me 3% on transactions that occur in another country.
 This 3% consists of 1% VISA foreign transaction fee and 2% US Bank Usage fee.
 Using the example I have used for American Express, the same 100 Euro item would cost me $154.50 if I would use my US Bank Visa credit card.

 The answer to this question used to be very easy.
 A cash back credit card without foreign transaction fees used to be the obvious answer.
 Recently however, banks are issuing great credit cards packed with lots of travel rewards for an annual fee.
 So it really depends on what kind of traveler you are.
 You can learn how to pick the right travel credit card for you and see my favorite travel credit cards.